RickStrahl/BlogPosts/2018-06/Which-.NET-Core-Runtimes-do-you-need/WhichNetCoreRuntimesDoYouNeed.md

 The Windows hosting pack is perhaps the most perplexing of the downloads.
 I

 ### Summary
 To me this seems all a lot more confusing than it should be.
-There should only be two packages IMHO - pure runtime and SDK.
-The Windows runtime could easily include the IIS Hosting components since that's not really that large.
-The misnamed Windows Hosting pack just confuses the rest of these components and makes you wonder what the hell you're getting.
-SDK and Runtime are pretty clear although even there it's not real clear that the SDK is installing a runtime - it does.

-For clarity I would even suggest that you **always** should have to install a runtime and install the SDK **on top** of a runtime.
-And if that's too much offer another bundled installer that explicitly provides Runtime + SDK installation that explicitly mentions which versions of each are used.
+It makes no sense that the runtime install doesn't include the Asp.net libraries, but the SDK does.
+If you're going to be very modular about this then there should be individual downloads for each of these components for each platform with a meta package that combines it all for the happy path.

+That meta package appears to be the Windows Hosting Bundle, which addresses that need more or less but then it it is overly big because it includes both 32 and 64 bit runtimes which seems odd given everything else is platform specific.
+At this point I doubt many people install the 32 bit version of .NET Core runtimes so why make this part of the happy path?

+Ideally I'd like to see better labeled installers that are in themselves clear about what they install.
+If we're going to be modular I'd expect to install:

+1. Dotnet Runtime
+2. AspNet Runtimes
+3. SDK Support

+For me the path of least resistance on a full machine or VM is to install the .NET Core SDK.
+It includes everything needed for a specific platform.
+And if I'm doing a standalone install on a machine I control I sure as heck will need the dotnet SDK tooling so